 The field center lead examiner or study coordinator is responsible for the basic training of all new field center examiners.
-Training for new staff is listed below (very similar to training for ARIC/ACHIEVE examiners who had < 3 months of experience):
+Training for new staff is listed below:

-1. Careful study of the booklet/forms and QxQs for the MMSE, ESU, and NCS

-- 2. Review of a training slide deck and successful completion of the associated content quiz (pass = 85%) - 3.
+- 1. Careful study of the booklet/forms and QxQs for the MMSE, ESU, and NCS, including review of the "ARIC NCG training" webinar. - Review of a training slide deck and successful completion of the associated content quiz (pass = 85%) - 3.
 Review of training video demonstration and successful completion of the associated content quiz (pass = 85%) - 4.
-Following the successful completion of items 1-3, examiners will obtain approval from the field center lead examiner or study coordinator and upload to the ARIC secure website 2 audio-taped neurocognitive assessments (performed on volunteers) along with copies of the associated paper protocols for review by Dr. Mosley or designated content experts at the University of Mississippi Medical Center
+Following the successful completion of items 1-3, graded by the field center lead psychometric examiner, the new examiner will follow the steps below: - a.
+The new examiner will upload 1 audio-taped neurocognitive assessment (performed on a volunteer) and copies of the associated paper protocols for review by the certifying content expert at the University of Mississippi Medical Center to Microsoft Teams (see section 11.8 for gaining access). - b.
+Following receipt of feedback on the first certification upload, the new examiner will then record/upload their 2nd and 3rd recordings/PDFs for the field site lead examiner to review.
+The new examiner should incorporate the given feedback from the first certification upload into their 2nd and 3rd upload. - c.
+The field site lead examiner will review the 2nd and 3rd recordings, and if all feedback is resolved, they will inform the site lead coordinator.
+The site lead coordinator will supply the certification documentation to the CC.
+The CC tracks all certifications.